outmoded/university/README.md

 ### How to participate

 * <b>Individually</b>
   Anyone is welcome to work individually on university assignments.
-  * **Assignments & Solutions**
 See list of assignments below.
-    To Study solutions github provides [a great feature](https://help.github.com/articles/comparing-commits-across-time/) which allows us to compare commits, branches, or tags across time.
-We will use this feature to compare assignments and solutions.
+  To Study solutions github provides [a great feature](https://help.github.com/articles/comparing-commits-across-time/) which allows the comparison of commits, branches, or tags across time.
+This will be used to compare assignments and solutions.
-    When you click on a solution link you will see a github comparison between the previous assignment solution and the current.
+  Click on a solution link to see a comparison between the previous assignment solution and the current.
-    Beside viewing solutions on github, you may checkout solutions on your computer and use a text editor to study them at your own pace.
+  Besides viewing solutions on github, you may checkout solutions on your computer and use a text editor to study them at your own pace.

 * <b>Community Assignments</b>
   Besides working individually on assignments.
 You are welcome